cloudfoundry-community/terraform-provider-cloudfoundry/docs/resources/app.md

 # When you change either test-app-bg or test-app-bg2 this will affect my-policy to be updated because it use `id_bg` instead of id
 ```

+### Workarounds

+* `bg_post_startup_wait_time`: Some apps can take a few moments to be fully up even after Cloudfoundry declared them "started" : database schema migrations, establishing connections to clients...
+This can cause performance issues if the venerable app is deleted when the new app was not fully "started" (even if Cloudfoundry was showing it started).
+This adds a preconfigured delay in seconds before killing the venerable app, to let time to the new instance to warmup.